NicholasBotorog/Junior-Star-Project-One/README.md

 * The crowd noise starts.
 * The defenders start running at a slow speed.
-* Counter starts, the player has 15 secounds to win the game.
+* Counter starts, the player has 15 seconds to win the game.
 * As the defenders move, they compare with the character position to check if they have been hit.

 ### During the game: